OverHealz/CUCM_sample/README.md

 # CUCM_sample
 The program forms a sample from Cisco Call Manager using AXL.
-The result is saved in XLSX format.
+The result is saved in XLSX format.</br>
 Works on Linux, Windows.

 ## Use
-To obtain a report run:
+To obtain a report run:</br>
     ./get_report.py

 ![](/screenshot/scrsht.png)

 The program reads the config file cucm_param.conf  and establish the connection with CUCM for report generating.
 If the config file is empty or does not exist, it must be created before run.
-To create the config file run:
+To create the config file run:</br>
     ./set_config.py

 and set parameters: